aarun-k/PRODIGY_CS_02/README.md

 **Overview**

-This project provides a simple image encryption tool that uses pixel manipulation to encrypt and decrypt images.
-The tool uses a basic mathematical operation (addition and subtraction) on each pixel to encrypt and decrypt the image.
+This Python script provides a simple yet effective image encryption tool that allows users to encrypt and decrypt images using basic mathematical operations such as addition, subtraction, division, or swapping of pixels with a given key.

 **Requirements**
 + Python 3.x